bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Promises are a very involved paradigm, so we'll take it slow.
 Here's a table of contents with the topics we'll cover in…</em>ponyfoo.com</a><a href="https://ponyfoo.com/articles/es6-promises-in-depth" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/playing-with-javascript-promises-a-comprehensive-approach-25ab752c78c3" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/playing-with-javascript-promises-a-comprehensive-approach-25ab752c78c3"><strong>Javascript Promises: An In-Depth Approach</strong><br />
-<em>“Write down the syntax for promises on this sheet of paper”, is enough to give nightmares to a lot of junior and even…</em>codeburst.io</a><a href="https://codeburst.io/playing-with-javascript-promises-a-comprehensive-approach-25ab752c78c3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>“Write down the syntax for promises on this sheet of paper ", is enough to give nightmares to a lot of junior and even…</em>codeburst.io</a><a href="https://codeburst.io/playing-with-javascript-promises-a-comprehensive-approach-25ab752c78c3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/how-to-write-a-javascript-promise-4ed8d44292b8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/how-to-write-a-javascript-promise-4ed8d44292b8"><strong>How to Write a JavaScript Promise</strong><br />
 <em>What is a promise?</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/how-to-write-a-javascript-promise-4ed8d44292b8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>